 In 1597 the first appointment to the Music Professorship at Gresham College was made at the recommendation of Queen Elizabeth I, and Gresham Professors of Music have been delivering free public lectures ever since.
 In recent years the Professorship has seen lectures on film music, sound art and medieval plainsong as well as on the more conventional classical canon.

-All of Professor Page's past Gresham lectures can be accessed here.
+All lectures by the Gresham Professors of Music can be accessed here.